Organization Contributions

 Global Sustainability Network

-EGCO Group became a member of the UN Global Compact in 2022 to support the UNGC's 10 Principles covering Human rights, Labour, Environment and Anti-Corruption.
-Furthermore, to demonstrate commitment and performance consistent with the 10 Principles and the SDG Goals, EGCO submit an annual progress report (Communication on Progress: CoP) consistent with the company sustainability reporting to UNGC.
+EGCO Group became a member of the UN Global Compact in 2022, aiming to support UNGC’s 10 principles covering human rights, labor standards, environment, and anti-corruption issues.
+The company submitted an annual progress report (Communication on Progress: CoP) consistent with its Sustainability Report, to the UNGC to demonstrate its commitment and performance, in alignment with the 10 principles and SDG Goals.

 Letter of Commitment to support the UNGC’s 10 Principles and the SDG Goals